dmartin4820/dmartin4820.github.io/README.md

   style: useState(messageStyle),
 };
 ```

-**Handle change of input**
 By doing this I can keep track of each input and certain pieces of state associated with each input.
 Upon revisiting this, a generic input could be made such as a factory function that can make the code more DRY.

+**Handle change of input:**
-To handle changes in a generic way, a function called `getInputHandler` is used to determine which input is being dealt with:
+To handle changes to a specific input element in a generic way, a function called `getInputHandler` is used to determine which input is being dealt with:

 ```javascript
 function getInputHandler(e) {